-There are many different ways that flight paths can be designed, and we recognise the importance of ensuring that communities affected by changes have the opportunity to be involved at the earliest point.
+There are many different ways that flight paths can be designed, and we recognise the importance of ensuring that communities affected by changes have the opportunity to be involved.

-Regardless of the expansion of Heathrow, there is also a major airspace modernisation programme underway across the UK.
-Heathrow is modernising its airspace at the same time as expansion, which will provide a once in a generation opportunity to modernise and improve the way Heathrow’s airspace is used.
+Regardless of Heathrow expansion, there is also a major airspace modernisation programme underway across the UK.
+Heathrow is modernising its airspace at the same time as expansion, which will provide a once in a generation opportunity to improve the way Heathrow’s airspace is used.

 Airspace key questions and answers

 What is the Airspace Change Process (ACP)?

 Changes to flight paths need to go through the Civil Aviation Authority’s (CAA) Airspace Change Process – this process sets out a number of steps we are required to carry out before any airspace changes can be approved by the CAA.
 This includes extensive engagement with relevant stakeholders, including local communities, throughout the process.
 More information about the Airspace Change Process can be found on the CAA website.

 Note: Approval to build the physical infrastructure for an expanded airport will be obtained via a separate consent, known as a Development Consent Order (DCO).

 When will we know where the flights path will be?

 Because of the number of steps we need to go through before the final flight paths can be finalised, we do not yet know where the new flight paths will be.

 We recognised from the start that this is a lengthy process with periods of uncertainty for communities living around Heathrow.
 However, the approach we are taking to engagement and consultation allows a number of opportunities for views to be provided throughout the design process and ensures the concerns of those potentially affected have been considered from the outset.